nahoj/intellij-rainbow-brackets/README.md

-A fork of the Intellij Rainbow Brackets plugin with a few additional features:
+A fork of the IntelliJ Rainbow Brackets plugin with a few additional features:

-- Bold brackets
+- **(** Bold **)** brackets
+- An additional, Bright color scheme
+- Number of colors set to 7

 ---